clis013/ReRoot_codeNection26/README.md

 **Keep · Delay · Reconsider · Reduce · Remove · Recover**

-The planner considers:

-- deadlines,
-- workload demands,
-- available time,
-- user condition,
-- available resources.
+The planner considers **deadlines, workload demands, available time, user condition and available resources**.

 > **The goal is not to fill every free hour, but to create a plan the user can realistically sustain.**

----

-## Supporting Features
+## 🧩 Supporting Features

 | Feature | Purpose |
 | --- | --- |